lgp171188/launchpad/lib/lp/app/browser/doc/root-views.rst

     ...
     >>> LaunchpadRootIndexView._get_day_of_year = staticmethod(day)

-The view has a provides a list of featured projects and a top project.
+The view has a provides a list of featured projects.

     >>> from lp.services.webapp.interfaces import ILaunchpadRoot